 DIY Women's Darkwing Duck Costume

 You might also remember Launchpad, Darkwing Duck's trusty sidekick, and his daughter, Groslyn, helping our hero fight off the evil villains of St. Canard.
 (Possible group costume alert!)
 While we didn’t dig into the full group look, we did think all the 90s-nostalgia-loving ladies out there might also appreciate an option.

 We made this female version super simply!
-Using most of the same products in the men’s version (minus the paper buttons) we added the feather boa as a scarf and added this Joker skater dress underneath for some extra coverage.
+Using most of the same products in the men’s version (minus the paper buttons) we added the feather boa as a scarf and added a purple dress underneath for some extra coverage.
 We casually tied what was used as the scarf in the men’s version around the waist, giving emphasis to the hips.
 Instead of duck flippers, our model wore these orange go-go boots instead.

 A different take on a "flapper" costume.